COVID-19 Info for CNSM Personnel

 These forms help the College ensure health and safety protocols are maintained for the CNSM community, as well as assist with contact tracing.

-Student employees: if you will be working and attending face-to-face classes on the same day, you must fill out both the student and employee COVID-19 Pre-Screen surveys as well as the building occupancy survey (for a total of 3 separate forms).
+If you are a student employee and you will be working and attending face-to-face classes on the same day, you must fill out both the student and employee COVID-19 Pre-Screen surveys as well as the building occupancy survey (for a total of 3 separate forms).
 For days that you are coming to campus but not reporting to work, use only the student version of the COVID-19 Pre-Screen survey, and skip the building occupancy survey.

-Students researchers: you only need to fill out the building occupancy survey on days you will be reporting to your research lab in the Hall of Science, Microbiology, or the Molecular Life Sciences Center buildings.
+Student researchers only need to fill out the building occupancy survey on days you will be reporting to your research lab in the Hall of Science, Microbiology, or the Molecular Life Sciences Center buildings.
 For days that you are coming to campus but not reporting to the lab, you do not need to use the building occupancy survey.

 Here you will find information about processes and protocols the College of Natural Sciences and Mathematics has established to navigate teaching and research operations during the COVID-19 pandemic.